vipm-io/OpenG-Toolkit/docs/library-upgrade-to-6.0.md

 # Guide for Upgrading Library Sources for OpenG 6.0 Release

+## Checklist (Copy everything below into a new issue in the library/project called "6.0 Tasks")

+This was copied from [List Template Here](https://github.com/vipm-io/OpenG-Toolkit/blob/main/docs/library-upgrade-to-6.0.md).
+Please update the template when changes/additions to this list are needed.

 Contributor Tasks
 - [ ] LabVIEW tasks
   - [ ] Upgrade Sources to LV2020 (CI will fail until this is done)